ue22-p20/web-intro/notebooks/17-transitions.md

 * e.g. the `<section>` element has
   `transition: all 0.4s ease-in-out`
 * then its `background-color` property changes somehow
-  here due to the `.chunk:hover` selector
+  here due to the `section:hover` selector
 * the transition is requested to apply to `all` properties
   so here it triggers to implement the color change
 * and the `ease-in-out` algorithm is used